San Francisco Giants game postponed due to positive COVID-19 test, team confirms

-The Giants confirmed the positive COVID-19 test on Twitter around 6:30 p.m.
+The Giants confirmed the positive COVID-19 test on Twitter around 6:30 p.m., less than hour before the game was supposed to start.

 September 12, 2020